 By Sir Ronald Sanders

-(The writer is Antigua and Barbuda’s Ambassador to the U.S. and the OAS.
-He is also a Senior Fellow at the Institute of Commonwealth Studies at the University of London and at Massey College in the University of Toronto.
-The views expressed are entirely his own)
+(The writer is Antigua and Barbuda’s Ambassador to the United States of America and the Organization of American States.
+He is also a Senior Fellow at the Institute of Commonwealth Studies, University of London and Massey College in the University of Toronto)

 Responses and previous commentaries: www.sirronaldsanders.com